Daniel Rowland (runner): Trail running

 Rowland moved to Switzerland in August 2014 to further his running career in Europe.
-He finished 5th in the 55km Humani' Trail in Les Diablerets.
+He finished 5th in the 55 km Humani' Trail in Les Diablerets.
 He trains predominantly in the Vaud region in Switzerland, but regularly travels to the Swiss and French Alps for training and races.

 In 2017 Rowland moved towards self-funding his running career.
 He became an ambassador for HRV4Training in 2019, as well as providing customer support for users of their app.

-In July 2019, Rowland finished 2nd in the 105km Gran Trail Courmayeur.
+In July 2019, Rowland finished 2nd in the 105 km Gran Trail Courmayeur.

 Social Networking and Media

 Rowland started a blog about his trail running in 2009.
 Initially his blog was called "Where a monkey needs a walking stick", a reference to a story his grandfather used to tell him about mountains that were so difficult to climb, that even a monkey needed a walking stick.
 In May 2012, Rowland removed that name from the blog and changed the web address to www.dwrowland.com.
 Rowland also has a Twitter account under the same name, @dwrowland. and an Instagram account under danielwrowland.

 After his success in the Atacama Crossing 2013, Rowland participated in an interview with Ian Corless of Talk Ultra, in the Episode 7 podcast for ultra runners and enthusiasts South African-based "Trail" magazine did a six-page spread on Rowland's victory in the June–July–August 2013 edition, and the online trail magazine GoTrail Magazine also chronicled his achievement.
 Rowland featured in Episodes 7, 12 and 13 of the TrailTalkSA podcasts in 2013 talking about the preparations and achievements of his 2013 racing season.